 - The penalty information, including the specific years and forms in question and a list of penalties accrued by statute number

-As you write down all of this information, you need to make sure that everything is clear, concise, and accurate.
+Always make sure that this information is clear, concise, and accurate.

 2. State an Explicit Request for an IRS Penalty Abatement and Appeal

-In this section, you will want to include the specific penalties for which you are requesting an abatement and the reason for the request.
+This section is where you include the specific penalties for which you are requesting an abatement and the reason for the request.
 Make sure to include:

 - The reasonable cause